TeroveltDormeus/Active-Directory/README.md

 - Microsoft Windows 10: As the target machine
 - Kali Linux: As an attacker machine for simulation using the Hydra tool.

+Step 1 Draw a diagram of the project on draw.io to visually understand the project.

 <img src="https://i.imgur.com/0GZQuMB.png">

 <p/>

+<h2>Install Oracle VirtualBox <a href="https://www.virtualbox.org/">VirtualBox ISO</h2>
-<h2>Install Windows 10 iso <a href="https://www.microsoft.com/en-us/software-download/windows10">Windows 10 Image</h2>
+<h2>Install Windows 10 iso <a href="https://www.microsoft.com/en-us/software-download/windows10">Windows 10 ISO</h2>

 Select the edition